insertokername/depy/README.md

 This just uninstalls the exe itself which is very small.

 ## Resources used
-While making this project I mainly had to read the [scoop wiki](https://github.com/ScoopInstaller/Main/tree/) and some random crate documentations like [clap](https://docs.rs/clap/latest/clap/) and [env_logger](https://docs.rs/env_logger/latest/env_logger/)
+While making this project I mainly had to read the [scoop wiki](https://github.com/ScoopInstaller/Main/tree/) and some crate documentations like for example  [druid](https://docs.rs/druid/latest/druid/)